Garcia’s 2-run homer in 10th lifts Rangers over Rays 6-4

 TRAINER’S ROOM

 Rangers: With OF/DH David Dahl getting a night off, Trevino batted second — ahead of Joey Gallo and Garcia — even though he’s not a prototypical No. 2 hitter.
-Texas manager Chris Woodward explained: “Why wouldn’t I? … I felt like I put a guy up there that’s obviously having the highest-quality at-bats and is one of our best hitters right now.”
+Woodward explained: “Why wouldn’t I? … I felt like I put a guy up there that’s obviously having the highest-quality at-bats and is one of our best hitters right now.”

 Rays: SS Willy Adames and DH/INF Yoshi Tsutsugo were rested, but got called on to pinch hit in the 10th.
 Kennedy fanned both of them. … CF Kevin Kiermaier (left quadriceps strain) will travel with the team to New York this weekend and could be activated during a six-game road trip against the Yankees and Kansas City Royals.
-“He ran well, threw well. … We’ll see where we’re at (Friday),” manager Kevin Cash said after the defensive whiz worked out before the game.
+“He ran well, threw well. … We’ll see where we’re at (Friday),” Cash said after the defensive whiz worked out before the game.

 UP NEXT